PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

 Exports a single entity or group of entities with all references.

-If a wrong content entity type is entered, module displays a list of all content entity types available on the site as hint.
+If a wrong content entity type is entered, the module displays a list of all content entity types available on the site as a hint.

 The options are identical in drush dcde.